About Javier

 What I Believe

-Data Should Change The Plan Testing only matters when it leads to better decisions about intensity, recovery, fueling, and training priorities.
+Data Should Change The Plan Testing only matters when it leads to better decisions about intensity, recovery, fueling, movement, and training priorities.